 So when doing your own comparable market analysis, be sure to note the square footage of the houses you’re considering.
 Then divide the sale price of the house by total square footage to arrive at the PPSF.
 The next step is to add up the several PPSFs you’ve calculated and then divide by the total number of PPSFs you added together, which will yield the average PPSF.
 All you have to do then id multiply the square footage of your house by that average PPSF.
 You will then have a general idea or your house’s fair market value.

 Consider Special Features/Qualities

-But in calculating the true value of your house in Greater Toronto Area don’t neglect to take into consideration the special features and qualities your house may possess.
+But in calculating the true value of your house in Ontario don’t neglect to take into consideration the special features and qualities your house may possess.
 These can sometimes increase the value significantly (or, in some cases, lower it).

 You will certainly want to take into account any recent upgrades – for example, new tiles and fixtures in the bathroom, new appliances in the kitchen, a new roof, or new siding.
 Or if your house has a large screened-in deck or is close to a good school, these features can add to the value.
 The comparable value analysis and the average PPSF are just starting points or base prices.
 Be sure to consider as well what your house has to offer beyond the mere basics in comparable houses.

 And then there’s the other side of the coin, too.
 If your house isn’t in as good a shape as those you’re comparing against, it will be worthless.
 So be sure to be brutally honest with yourself.